Alumnus excels in science, aspires to be astronaut

 “I particularly love the shape of the planets and the shape of the rocks flying around in space,” Pickerel said.

 As a senior, Pickerel was selected through an application process by the University of Sydney in Australia as an outstanding science student.
-He was one of five students representing the United States, and one of 130 students internationally.
+She was one of five students representing the United States, and one of 130 students internationally.

 The University of Sydney originally contacted Outer Orbits, a nonprofit organization that Pickerel has worked with, in an attempt to reach STEM students.
 Outer Orbits runs a project called “Go For Launch!” which is a three-day excursion with the goal to get students involved in STEM using space.